yulonglim/tp/docs/UserGuide.md

 ### Grade related features
 #### Setting a grading system : `setGrade`

-TeachBook allows for setting of a personalised grading system.
+TeachBook allows for the setting of a personalised grading system.
 You may implement your own grading system which may differ from semester to semester and subject to subject in order to grade your students accordingly.

 Format: `setGrade GRADE_1[>GRADE_2]…`